davidlesches/infuseit/README.md

 # Infuseit

-A cleaner Ruby wrapper for the Infuseit API.
+A cleaner Ruby wrapper for the InfusionSoft API.

 This gem in an altered version of [Nathan Levitt's gem](https://github.com/nateleavitt/infusionsoft).
 The original gem uses a flat structure.
 I prefer namespaced.
 For example, I prefer `Infuseit::Contacts.all` to `Infuseit.all_contacts`, and `Infuseit::Contacts.find(1)` to `Infuseit.contact_load(1)`.
 I simply re-organized the gem accordingly.
 Code credit goes to Nathan.